 - The mission of QAA is to safeguard the public interest in sound standards of higher education qualifications and to inform and encourage continuous improvement in the management of the quality of higher education.
-In furtherance of this mission, QAA undertakes reviews of higher education offered by universities, colleges and alternative providers. - QAA's principal method of review is called Higher Education Review.
-Higher Education Review applies to a range of different kinds of publicly funded and alternative providers.
-There are some differences in the way Higher Education Review operates for different kinds of providers, so for the sake of clarity QAA produces two separate Higher Education Review handbooks.
-This version is applicable to providers in England who subscribe to QAA and providers with access to funding from HEFCE who do not subscribe to QAA, which represent, in aggregate, the majority of universities and further education colleges. - 9 The purpose of this handbook is to: - state the aims of Higher Education Review - explain how Higher Education Review works for different kinds of providers - give guidance to providers preparing for, and taking part in.
-Higher Education Review. - The handbook is intended primarily for providers going through the review process 10 in 2014-15 (that is with review visits taking place between 1 August 2014 and 31 July 2015).
+In furtherance of this mission, QAA undertakes reviews of higher education offered by universities, colleges and alternative providers. - QAA's principal methods of review are called Higher Education Review and Higher Education Review (Alternative Providers).
+Higher Education Review is for providers with access to funding from the Higher Education Funding Council for England (HEFCE) and the Department for Employment and Learning in Northern Ireland (DEL); Higher Education Review (Alternative Providers) is for alternative providers.
+Although Higher Education Review and Higher Education Review (Alternative Providers) are very similar to one another, for the sake of clarity QAA produces two separate handbooks.
+This handbook applies to all providers in England and Northern Ireland with access to funding from HEFCE or DEL. - 9 The purpose of this handbook is to: - state the aims of Higher Education Review - explain how Higher Education Review works for different kinds of providers - give guidance to providers preparing for, and taking part in, Higher Education Review. - The handbook is intended primarily for providers going through the review process in 2015-16 (that is, with review visits taking place between 1 August 2015 and 31 July 2016).
 It is also intended for teams conducting Higher Education Review and to provide information and guidance for degree-awarding bodies and awarding organisations involved in the review of providers who deliver their awards.
 QAA provides separate guidance for students.
-QAA also provides other guidance notes to assist providers in preparing for review and supports the implementation of the method through briefing and training events. - 11 Higher Education Review has been designed to meet the Standards and Guidelines for Quality Assurance in the European Higher Education Area.2 QAA has been judged to be fully compliant with these standards and guidelines by the European Association for Quality Assurance in Higher Education (ENQA).
+QAA also provides other guidance notes to assist providers in preparing for review and supports the implementation of the method through briefing and training events. - Higher Education Review has been designed to meet the Standards and Guidelines for Quality Assurance in the European Higher Education Area.2 QAA has been judged to be fully compliant with these standards and guidelines by the European Association for Quality Assurance in Higher Education (ENQA).